 To apply to the graduate program, students must submit the Virginia Tech Graduate School online application.

-Deadline for applications to the program is January 16th.
+The deadline for applications to the program is January 8, 2019.

-Because the MFA program does holistic admissions, we look at your writing sample first and foremost, in addition to your personal statement, recommendation letters, cv/resume, and everything else that’s sent to us.
+Because the MFA program does holistic admissions, we look at your writing sample first and foremost, in addition to your personal statement, recommendation letters, CV or resume, and everything else that’s sent to us.
 If your cumulative GPA is below a 3.0 in your most recent degree program, please contact the MFA program director for additional information.

 What You'll Need